 The 14-day charge for payment is a formal demand to pay the debt, and the amount stated will include interest plus potentially other fees – in relation to sheriff officer services, for example.
 It’s advisable to carefully check the charge for payment and make sure all the details are correct, and also to read through the Debt Advice and Information Pack.

-The arrestment order should be served by a sheriff officer, usually by recorded delivery direct to your employer.
+The arrestment or wage order should be served by a sheriff officer, usually by recorded delivery direct to your employer.
 It will include instructions on how to calculate payments, along with the current deduction tables.

-There are safeguards in place to ensure that deductions are reasonable, and the possibility that more than one creditor will issue an earnings arrestment is also taken into account.
+There are safeguards in place to ensure that deductions are reasonable, and the possibility that more than one creditor will issue an earnings or wage arrestment is also taken into account.
 A formula is used to decide on how much each creditor receives, in cases where more than one arrestment has been served.

 The amount deducted depends on how much you earn, and how often you are paid.
 A percentage of net earnings is used, but if you earn below the lowest level in the calculation tables there is no payment to make.